jmacarthur/zeta256/README.md

 Whatever you do, don't assemble this on tripad board.
 I did because Maplin never stock proper stripboard.
 The underside of this board looks appalling.

+## If you want to build this...

+Please bear in mind that there may be errors in any of the diagrams or instructions here.
+Like all my projects, I usually only build things once and write up the documentation afterwards, so it's quite possible I've omitted stages.
+Please make sure you understand what you're building before buying any components.
+I can sometimes offer some help by email, but ultimately I do not make any guarantees that this project will work.

 ## Thanks

+The KiCad files were made by Samuel Doye.

 The design owes a few elements to MarcusB's minimal Z80 computer, which can be found here: